temetvince/x4/README.md

     * -debug all -logfile debuglog.txt

 ## Advanced Behaviors
 * Set a hotkey for the chat window.
 Pull up the chat window and enter /thereshallbewings.
-This enables the Advanced Behavior command menu for ships
+This enables the Advanced Behavior command menu for ships.

 ## Scenario: Rise of the Alaankwa Celestial
 ### Introduction: